P.i.e.s Health And Social Care

 • Physical: Ensuring adequate nutrition, hydration, and personal care.
 Managing any physical health problems.

-• Intellectual: Providing stimulating activities tailored to the individual's cognitive abilities, such as reminiscence therapy, music therapy, or simple crafts.
+• Intellectual: Providing stimulating activities suited to the individual's cognitive abilities, such as reminiscence therapy, music therapy, or simple crafts.

 • Emotional: Creating a calm and supportive environment, providing emotional reassurance and validation, and addressing any anxiety or agitation.

-• Social: Encouraging social interaction with other residents and family members, and providing opportunities for meaningful connection.
+• Social: Encouraging social interaction with other residents and family members, and providing opportunities for meaningful connection Not complicated — just consistent.
+Which is the point..

 Case Study 2: A Young Person Experiencing Depression